ResponsiveNZ/tailwind-starter-theme/README.md

 you can open your site with hot-reload at http://yourdomain:3000

 ### Optional CSS: htmlcontent.css
 I found it useful to restore basic formatting options after normalize.css removes all formatting.
-The only custom css file in the theme contains a couple of basic formatting options that will be applied to any DOM element with a class `.html-content`.
+This css file contains a couple of basic formatting options that will be applied to any DOM element with a class `.html-content`.
 The way I use it - and thus included in the theme - is by adding the class `.html-content` to any divs where user-generated content may appear (e.g. blog posts, comments).
+At some point I may switch this out for Tailwind's build in 'prose' utility.

 ### Production build